orvyl/apper-intro-microservices/day5/FINALPROJECT.md

 8. [BONUS] Create an ACTIVITY service that logs all user registration, cash in and out, and transfer.
 Fields are up to you.
 9. [BONUS] if you will do #8, create an api where ADMIN can retrieve all activities.
 10. [BIG BONUS] Deploy your project to AWS (one microservice is to one ec2.)
+    - USE freetier EC2s
+    - Notify me ASAP if you were able to deploy it.

 ### Output of the project